The-Ronin-Project/contract-rest-plateng-user-data-service/README.md

-# Template Project for REST Contracts
+# REST Contract for Platform-Engineering User Data Service

-This repo contains an example of a REST contract repository, to be used as a template repository in GitHub.
+This repo contains the rest contract for `plateng-user-data-service`

 # Tools